apitier/screenshot-api/README.md

 ## Pricing
 We have simple Pay As You Go Pricing Plans start at a minimum **$9**, with a year validity.

-Very affordable pricing, each Validate VAT API request costs **3 request for 1 Cent**  irrespective of the plan.
+Very affordable pricing, each Web Conversion API request costs **3 request for 1 Cent**  irrespective of the plan.

 Feel like getting started right away?
 You can sign up for a Free Trial plan to get free requests: [Signup - Free Trial](https://www.theapibridge.com/api-catalogue/screenshot-api)